Great reference tracks are like bumpers at a bowling alley.

 - Setting effect levels – Never drown a mix in reverb again!

-Though reference mixes can be invaluable, they can also derail you if not used properly.
+Though reference tracks can be invaluable, they can also derail you if not used properly.
 Here are some potential pitfalls to avoid:

 Pitfall #1: Copying the reference